It is not uncommon for children to go to the same university as their parents, but not many students can say they go to school with their parent.

 “I saw the numbers for the program–job placement rate after graduation above 95 percent and 70 percent have a job lined up before they graduate–and thought it was astonishing,” Jennifer said.
 “I remember thinking, ‘They must have a well-respected program to have so many students and have those numbers.”

 As a lover of chemistry, Jennifer was unsure whether she wanted to study chemical engineering or materials engineering.
-After meeting with advisers from both departments, she finally decided on materials engineering.
+After meeting with advisors from both departments, she finally decided on materials engineering.

 “I knew I wanted to do materials engineering because it is more hands-on and still uses the chemistry that I thoroughly enjoy,” Jennifer said.